Goli-SF/python_101_humanities/episodes/01_analyze_tabular_data.md

 ::::::::::::::::::::::::::::::::::::: challenge
-Let's take a look at which artist nationalities are most represented in `artist_info`.
+Now Let's examine which artist nationalities are most represented in `artist_info`.
 Write a Python code that outputs the top 10 artist nationalities from the dataset.

 :::: solution